-While many people love to hygge it up or even escape to the tropics in winter, we dare you to fully embracing the snowy days, icy rinks, and cool temps.
+While many people love to stay home or escape to the tropics in winter, we dare you to embrace snowy days and cool temps.

-A fat bike is a bicycle with over-sized tires, which allows you to ride on soft, unstable terrain such as snow.
+Try something new this winter — go fat biking!
+A fat bike is a bicycle with over-sized tires, allowing you to ride on snow.

 Rent a fat bike at Martin’s Bicycle Shop, located at 235 High Street in Southampton.